 Product Guide

 When storms strike, roof leaks can threaten operations, damage high-value assets, and create safety hazards.
-A leak diverter provides a fast, cost-effective temporary solution, catching and redirecting leak water while giving you time to plan permanent repairs.
-From protecting sensitive equipment to avoiding slip accidents, this guide outlines how businesses can use these devices to maintain continuity during emergencies.
+Storm leak tarps and leak diverter tarps provides fast, cost-effective temporary solutions, catching and redirecting leak water while giving you time to plan permanent repairs.
+Whether you need a rain diverter tarp, leak catcher tarp, ceiling diverter tarp, or heavy-duty drain tarp, understanding these leak diversion tarps is essential.
+From protecting sensitive equipment to avoiding slip accidents, this guide outlines how businesses can use leak diverter tarps and other emergency systems to maintain continuity during emergencies.

-A leak diverter tarp, often referred to as a roof leak diverter, is typically made from a thick, waterproof polyethylene or vinyl-coated material.
-This specially designed tarp is suspended underneath the source of a ceiling or roof leak.
-It includes D-rings or reinforced grommets that allow it to be securely hung in place.
+A leak diverter tarp, often referred to as a rain diverter tarp, is typically made from a thick, waterproof polyethylene or vinyl-coated material.
+These specially designed storm leak tarps are suspended underneath the source of a ceiling or roof leak.
+They includes D-rings or reinforced grommets that allow secure installation.

-Once installed, the tarp captures falling water and channels it toward a central funnel nozzle.
+Once installed, your leak catcher tarp captures falling water and channels it toward a central funnel nozzle.
 From there, the water flows through an attached hose and is directed into a container or safely outside the building, preventing the leak from spreading or pooling below.

-Leak diverters are extremely valuable tools for facility managers and maintenance teams during sudden storm events.
+Leak diverter tarps are extremely valuable tools for facility managers and maintenance teams during sudden storm events.
 Their biggest advantages include:

-• Enhanced safety, keeping floors dry and preventing slip hazards near personnel and sensitive equipment
+- Enhanced Safety: Drain tarps keep floors dry, preventing slip hazards near personnel and sensitive equipment while maintaining safe working conditions.

-Whether protecting a data center, warehouse, or commercial retail space, leak diverters act as a critical first response to storm-related ceiling or roof leaks.
+Whether protecting a data center with ceiling diverter tarps, a warehouse with drain tarps, or commercial retail space with leak catcher tarps, these systems act as critical first response to storm-related ceiling or roof leaks.

 Step-by-Step Guide to Installing a Leak Diverter